pyslackers/sirbot-slack/docs/tutorial/bot.rst

             - sirbot.slack
             - my_awesome_plugin

-And since we ask for the slack facade in the configuration we need to edit the configuration file to make sure ``my_awesome_plugin`` start after slack.
+And since we ask for the slack plugin api in the configuration we need to edit the configuration file to make sure ``my_awesome_plugin`` start after slack.
 For this we will add the following snippet at the end:

 .. code-block:: yaml